Name: Metcalf Bottoms Picnic Area

 RELATED: Fishing in Great Smoky Mountains National Park

 Metcalf Bottoms Trail is one of the most popular trails in the park.
 The trailhead is on Wear Cove Gap Road just over the bridge.
 A short hike on this trail takes you to the historic Little Greenbrier School.
 Walk a little farther and you can see the famous Walker Sisters’ Cabin.
 The Walker Sisters were some of the last people to live in the park.

 Little Greenbrier School & Cemetery | Metcalf Bottoms Picnic Area | GSMNP

 Curry Mountain Trail is only a five-minute walk from the picnic area.
 For a genuine hiking experience, take the path next to Little River Gorge Road for a couple hundred yards and cross over to the other side.
 The trailhead is marked with signage.

-IMPORTANT: The entire north area of the picnic area is closed in winter and the National Park Service removes the dumpsters from the picnic area.
-During these months, you must “pack out” your garbage and take it with you.
+IMPORTANT: The entire north half of the picnic area is closed in winter and the National Park Service removes the dumpsters from the picnic area.
+During these months (November 1 – April 19, 2022) you must “pack out” your garbage and take it with you.

 Metcalf Bottoms Picnic Pavilion

 Due to its central location between Gatlinburg and Townsend, Metcalf Bottoms Picnic Pavilion is a convenient place to have a family reunion, a church group picnic, or some other type of group outing.